jonasblome/Chorus-Delay-Plugin/README.md

 The filter can be switched on and off.
 It has a cutoff slider and can choose between low/high/bandpass.
 It has a preset management system that can store and load different parameter presets and name them.

-There are VU meters for the input and output of the effect and nice looking buttons, fonts and backgrounds.
+There are VU meters for the input and output of the effect and minimalist looking design.